 After spending 15 minutes on the phone to my bank the nice lady asks me if I would hold on after she hangs up to take a short survey.
 Sure what’s one more survey to someone who lives them 24/7!

-After a couple of prompted button pushes to enter scores I get the chance to provide verbal feedback.
-I’m not the type to use circumlocution, I like to get straight to the point and I proceed with a relatively detailed account of a recent issue.
+After a couple of prompted button pushes to enter scores I get the chance to provide verbal feedback so I proceed with a relatively detailed account of a recent issue.
 I’m only half way through when I’m interrupted with a tone and told that the recording has ended.